OmniSpear/LaravelShoppingcart/README_uk-UA.md

 // You can even make it a one-liner
 Cart::add('293ad', 'Product 1', 1, 9.99, 550, ['size' => 'large'])->associate('Product');

+// Associating a model to a CartItem can also include trashed records
+$cartItem->associate('Product', true);

 // Now, when iterating over the content of the cart, you can access the model. foreach(Cart::content() as $row) {